 In the awareness stage, a potential buyer realizes a want or need for a product or service.
 At this point, they start researching to understand more about what they are looking for.
 They are generally seeking information to answer questions and resolve pain points.
-To effectively market, companies must understand this type of consumer mentality.
-Cater their content to provide solutions to the pain points the buyer is interested in resolving.
+To effectively market your product, you must use your content to provide solutions to the pain points the buyer is interested in resolving.
 The next stage is consideration, and it involves a buyer’s evaluation of different solutions available to them.

 Usually, brand story pieces have a focus on the innovations and initiatives taken by a brand.
-These types of stories work best if a company is doing innovative work in a newsworthy field.
-Secondly, industry trends pieces tend to comment on current trends and events in a niche, with little to no reference to the company or its products/services.
-In a digital landscape where there is so much information about different industries.
-Curated content helps filter out the noise from your competitors.
-Last but not least, many consumer brands are in a great position to drive inspiration using pop culture trends.
-By using this type of content, companies can relate better with audiences, and their message will resonate with them more.
+These types of stories work best if your company is doing innovative work in a newsworthy field.
+Moreover, in a digital landscape where there is so much information about different industries, curated content helps filter out the noise from your competitors.
+Finally, many consumer brands are in a great position to drive inspiration using pop culture trends.
+By using this type of content, you can connect better with your audiences.

 You can figure out what types of content will help your brand fill content gaps within your industry.
-While capitalizing on your strengths and satisfying your customers.
+Bonus points if you can do this while capitalizing on your strengths and satisfying your customers.

 3) Production of content

 According to a 2020 survey done by NewsCred, most brand journalism is managed by in-house teams.
 This is because they tend to have a better understanding of the company’s inner workings.
-Therefore have a better ability to differentiate their message from the competition.
-Whether your company decides to use an in-house team or outsource the job.
-You need to ensure that the people creating content are skilled at storytelling, reporting, interviewing, and writing, which are all essential qualities for a brand journalist.
+They therefore have a better ability to differentiate their message from the competition.
+You need to ensure that the people creating content are skilled at storytelling, reporting, interviewing, and writing.
+There are all essential qualities for a brand journalist.